 A few tips:

 Japanese people take immense pride in everything they do, including serving you food and drinks - without being tipped.
 What this means is that you can expect excellent service, and you can also expect that restaurants aren’t always going to bend over backwards to accommodate your picky eating.
 If you’re used to “no pickles, and is there a gluten-free option?” you’re likely to be (politely) refused.

 Rules.
 Lots of them in Japan.
-There are too many to name, and you shouldn’t feel stressed about knowing all of them, so here’s our best piece of advice: just try to be polite as possible and behave like you’re actually a guest in a foreign country.
+Here’s our best piece of advice: just try to be polite as possible and behave like you’re actually a guest in a foreign country.
 For example, don’t cross the street unless there’s a walk signal - even if the crosswalk is barely big enough for a car and there’s nobody in sight.
-That’s just the way they do things here.

 Taxi doors open for you, on the left side only.